MMIV-ML/BMED365/Individual-project/README.md

 4. You might also write a short manuscript or notes telling what to say during the presentation, but avoid reading directly from your manuscript during the talk, as the notes are meant for rehearsal only.

-5. The presentation produced in 3. must be sent/shared on the Discord channel of the course before the session starts.<br>
+5. The presentation produced in 3. must be sent/shared as a link on the course Discord bmed365-channel before the session starts.<br>

 6. To guide the speed-poster presentation, **the following criteria should be considered**: